News and Updates

 Eye Care Accessibility and AMD

-Thanks to funding from NHS Lothian Charity, the SCONe team is launching a new project focused on raising awareness of eye health and preventing age-related macular degeneration (AMD).
+Thanks to funding from NHS Lothian Charity, the SCONe team is launching a new project focused on raising awareness of eye health and particularly age-related macular degeneration (AMD).
 This project aims to support people in understanding why regular eye tests matter, not just for vision, but for overall health, and to encourage habits that help protect eyesight as we age.
 AMD is one of the leading causes of vision loss in Scotland, and with an ageing population, it’s affecting more people than ever.
 Yet, awareness of AMD and the role of eye tests in early detection and management remains low.
 That’s why this project, led by SCONe and its Patient and Public Involvement (PPI) team, will explore what’s missing in current health messaging and develop a new, more effective strategy to fill those gaps.

 By highlighting the importance of both regular eye exams and AMD prevention, the project hopes to empower people to take charge of their eye health and make informed choices.
 Eye health often gets overlooked in public health campaigns and we’re here to change that.